fkling/JSNetworkX/README.md

 ### How to run tests and other things

-You should first make sure that all test cases are successful before you test the compiled code.
-To only test the "uncompiled" code, run `grunt jasmine:normal`.
-If you add new modules, you first have to updated the dependency file by running `grunt deps`.
 To test both, compiled and uncompiled code, run `grunt test`.
-Both test runs have to pass and compiler warnings have to be resolved as well.

-If the tests fails and you want to debug the code, run `grunt testdebug`.
-This will build the test runner and start a local server in the current directory.
-You can then open `http://localhost:8000/_SpecRunner.html` or `http://localhost:8000/_SpecRunner_compiled.html` and run the tests in the browser.
+It will first build an uncompiled verison of JSNetworkX and test it.
+If that test is successful, a compiled version is created and also tested.
+If you add new modules, you have to updated the dependency file first by running `grunt deps`.

 To ensure generally good style, run `grunt jshint`.
 Sometimes it is necessary to disable certain warnings, such as creating functions in a loop, but you should